denten-books/plain-text/2-device.md

 > figure [*obraz*] rather than with its creation" [@shklovksy_poetika_1919,
 > 102].

-Unlike the previous generation of symbolist critics, the Russian formalists did not think that poetics could be reduced to a type of figurative thinking.
+Unlike the previous generation of critics who privileged the analysis of symbol, the Russian formalists did not think that poetics could be reduced to a type of figurative thinking.
 Shklovsky and his fellow valued instead the "arrangement and the processing" of literary trope.
 This line of reasoning brings Shklovsky to the idea of linguistic "automatization."
 Prosaic, everyday language follows the "laws of conservation of energy," he writes, paraphrasing the thesis of Herbert Spencer's *The Philosophy of Style* [@spencer_philosophy_1892].
 Shklovsky writes that "in fluid, practical speech words are not pronounced fully" and that "the mind barely perceives the initial sounds of each word."
 Shklovsky calls this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
 In algebraic thinking "thoughts are grasped through quantity and capacity---we do not see them as such, but merely recognize them by cursory characteristics" [@shklovksy_poetika_1919, 105].
 The dynamics of automatization conserve mental energy.
 Semantic complexity is reduced to a compact formula.
 Estrangement, or the de-programming of received trope, constitutes the primary technique of aesthetic discourse.
 The role of art and analysis alike is to apprehend the thing, that is to undo the work of symbolism, which continually substitutes the composite signifier for the apparent unity of the sign.
 Estrangement arrests the algebraic optimization by which short-hand symbols stand for complex things and ideas.
 Thus, were prosaic everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
 If language is a labor-saving device, poetic language is labor-intensive.

 Any innovation in the linguistic sphere is thus bound follow the cycle of habituation and renewal, according to the formalists.
 With time, a literary